Case Study 2: CareBridge Health System - Presentation Notes

 Close (2 min)

-Three key trade-offs: (1) MuleSoft adds cost but 7 integrations across 3 protocols with HIPAA audit cannot be managed point-to-point.
-(2) Apex-managed sharing is more complex but dynamic referral and schedule-driven access requires it.
-(3) Health Timeline fetches on-demand from Epic — adds latency but avoids PHI duplication.
+Three key trade-offs: (1) MuleSoft adds cost, but 7 integrations across 3 protocols with HIPAA audit cannot be managed point-to-point.
+(2) Apex-managed sharing is more complex, but dynamic referral and schedule-driven access requires it.
+(3) Health Timeline fetches on-demand from Epic, which adds latency but avoids PHI duplication.

 Whiteboard Drawing Order